bouvet/bouvet-developer-survey/docs/GETTING_STARTED.md

 Go to `http://localhost:3000`.

-To stop the containers type `docker compose down`.
+To stop the containers type `docker-compose down`.

 If you happen to delete the volumes mounted in the sql container, the data will be lost and you will have to do another import.